rerun/rerun/README.md

 To run freddy module's "study" command, type:

     rerun -m freddy -c study
+    math

+The string "math" is the printed result (and subject's default value).

-Arguments to the called command are passed after two dashes `--`.
+Arguments to a called command are passed after two dashes `--`.
 Tell freddy to study the subject, "biology":

-    rerun -m freddy -c study -- -subject biology
+    rerun -m freddy -c study -- -subject biology studying (biology)

 If the 'freddy' module is stored in `/var/rerun`, then the command usage would be:

-    rerun -M /var/rerun -m freddy -c study
+    rerun -M /var/rerun -m freddy -c study studying (math)

 # ENVIRONMENT